 |5" 12.7cm||8" 20.3cm||0.4 oz 11.3g||Vireonidae||Vireo huttoni|

-Distribution: Found along the Pacific coast of the US and Canada.
-It is found on Vancouver Island, located through all the southern coastal states into California.
-Can be found in southern Arizona, New Mexico, Texas and Mexico.
+Distribution: The Hutton's Vireo is found along the Pacific coast of the US and Canada.
+It is seen on Vancouver Island and thoughout the southern coastal states into California.
+It can be found in southern Arizona, New Mexico, Texas and Mexico.
 The Hutton's Vireo does not migrate.